deorcost/prezto/README.md

     git fetch upstream
     ```

- 3. Check out your fork's local `master` branch (if working outside the master
-    branch; usually this command isn't necessary):

-    ```console
-    git checkout master
-    ```

- 4. Merge the changes from upstream/master into your local master branch.
+ 3. Merge the changes from upstream/master into your local master branch.
 This
     brings your fork's master branch into sync with the upstream repository,
     without losing your local changes.